Skip to Content

 promote to group option

-3. At the top of the detailed page of the entity, click the icon and choose the Promote to group option.
+3. At the top of the detailed page of the entity, click the icon and choose the Promote to shared schema option.

 4. If the entity has no linked entities that are not yet in the shared schema, your entity will become shared.

-If you don't have the shared schema feature enabled, contact our Sales team (opens in a new tab) for more details.
+If you don’t have the Promote to shared schema feature enabled, contact our Sales team for more details.